-In the examples above, Alice can decide to take the maximum, so she enters $20,000 in box 4.
-Brittany decides she does not need the entire amount she is entitled to, so she enters $18,000.00 in box 4.
+In the examples above, Alice can decide to take the maximum, so they enter $20,000 in box 4.
+Brittany decides they do not need the entire amount they are entitled to, so they enter $18,000.00 in box 4.

 You cannot apply for an amount that is:

-- greater than the maximum amount you are allowed to withdraw (box 3c); or
+- greater than the maximum amount you are allowed to withdraw (box 3c)

 Remember that the amount you apply for will be reduced by withholding tax and may be reduced further by an administrative fee.

 Question 5: What principal residence has been or will be renovated?

 If your medical expenses include renovations to your principal residence or your dependant’s residence, fill in the information about that residence in each box.

 You must provide a statement from a physician or dentist regarding the medical expenses you are claiming.
 Please refer to Part 5 for more information.